 They currently offer the X-Star Premium Drone with a 4K Camera, A orange color drone that is in line to compete with the popular Phantom 4 from DJI.

-Autel has introduced their first small portable aircraft, The EVO, a compact aircraft packed full of intelligent flight features, equipped with a top-quality camera, and foldable for maximum portability.
+Autel has introduced its first small portable aircraft, The EVO, a compact aircraft packed full of intelligent flight features, equipped with a top-quality camera, and foldable for maximum portability.

-Hubsan is based out of Dong, China and has become well known with its Hubsan X4 models, including the popular entry-level Hubsan X4 H107C and the Hubsan H107D FPV X4 Mini RTF Quadcopter,
+Hubsan is based out of Dong, China and has become well known for its Hubsan X4 models, including the popular entry-level Hubsan X4 H107C and the Hubsan H107D FPV X4 Mini RTF Quadcopter,